mystise/BL2_Mods/README.md

 - Legendary Pointman: Makes the health bonus MT_PreAdd, and swaps Pressure for Forbearance.

+- Disable Pesky Common Gear: Disables white gear from dropping in UVHM, disables green gear from chests.
+Based on the UCP 3.0 UVHM changes, but lowered DOT damage to 2x instead of 3.5x

 UCP: Adopted from the Unofficial Community Patch v2.1

 - Auto Pickup: Enables automatic pickup on Eridium, Torgue Tokens, and Seraph Crystals.